Saraakallio

 © Johannes Setälä

-Kuusi hypothesises as early as 3000 BC, in the late Neolithic, in the Baltic area, Proto-Finnic peoples of the Comb Ceramic culture along the Väinäjoki (Daugava) River, that that arises in Russia near the source of the Volga, and flows to the Baltic Sea through Belarus and Latvia, developed a metric performance code for ritual performance of epic narrative songs that facilitated easy memorisation.
+Kuusi hypothesises that as early as 3000 BC in the Baltic area, Proto-Finnic peoples (that I would identify as being of the Comb Ceramic culture) along the Väinäjoki (Daugava) River that flows through Belarus and Latvia, developed a metric performance code for ritual performance of epic narrative songs that facilitated easy memorisation.
 (24) I hypothesise it became the platform for the creation of the proto-runes as a form of performance-activated ‘portable’ sacred artwork: ‘runic story persons’.

 © Johannes Setälä